Zach Lujan

-Zach Lujan is an American football coach and former player who is currently the offensive coordinator and quarterbacks coach for South Dakota State Jackrabbits football team.
+Zach Lujan is an American football coach and former player who is currently the offensive coordinator and quarterbacks coach for Northwestern Wildcats football team.

 Playing career

 Lujan grew up in Anchorage, Alaska and attended South Anchorage High School.
 He was a three-time All-State selection at quarterback and passed 1,368 yards during his senior season as South Anchorage won the Alaskan state championship.
 Lujan began his college football career at Chabot College in Hayward, California.
 He was named the Golden Gate Conference Offensive Player of the Year as a freshman after completing 139-of-235 pass attempts for 1,820 yards and 15 touchdowns with four interceptions.
 After the season, Lujan transferred to South Dakota State.

 Lujan began his first season with the South Dakota State Jackrabbits as the backup to starter Austin Sumner and filled in after Sumner suffered an injury in the season opener.
 He played in nine total games with seven starts and completed 147-of-241 pass attempts for 1,943 yards with 13 touchdowns and 10 interceptions and was named to the Missouri Valley Football Conference (MVFC) All-Newcomer Team.
 Lujan entered his junior season as the Jackrabbits starting quarterback before suffering an injury and ultimately losing the job to Taryn Christion.
 He finished the season with 1,861 passing yards and 14 touchdown passes with six interceptions.
 Lujan spent his senior season as the backup to Christion and served as a team captain.